 09 of 10

 There’s a reason these flower seeds are included in every pre-packaged children’s garden kit you’ve ever seen.
 Sunflower seeds are raring to go as soon as a child’s pudgy finger pushes them into warm, moist soil.
 These seeds are best started directly in the ground outdoors, as the seedlings get large and gangly fast in a little jiffy peat pot.
 If you must start them indoors, give them a strong light source to keep them stocky.
 And, whatever you do, resist the urge to pluck the seed casings from... the emerging seedlings!
 The plants don’t need this “help.”

 10 of 10

 If you like the look of dahlias but don’t want the fuss, grow zinnias.
 This is the way to go if you want an entire cutting garden of ruffled blooms from one packet of seeds.
 Zinnias are eager to germinate and perform in your summer garden, but the trick in getting them to grow is to give them warm conditions.
 They will wither away from damp-off in your cold spring soil!
-Plant them outside when you set your tomatoes out, when evening temperatures average 60 degrees.
-You can start them indoors a... month before last frost if you desire earlier blooms.
+Plant them outside when you set your tomatoes out when evening temperatures average 60 degrees.
+You can start them indoors a... month before the last frost if you desire earlier blooms.